nextapps-de/flexsearch/README.md

 - The static methods `FlexSearch.registerCharset()` and `FlexSearch.registerLanguage()` was removed, those collections are now exported to `FlexSearch.Charset` which can be accessed as module `import { Charset } from "flexsearch"` and language packs are now applied by `encoder.assign()`
 - Instead of e.g. "latin:simple" the Charset collection is exported as a module and has to be imported by e.g. `import LatinSimple from "./charset.js"` and then assigned to an existing Encoder by `encoder.assign(LatinSimple)` or by creation `encoder = new Encoder(LatinSimple)`
 - You can import language packs by `dist/module/lang/*` when using ESM and by `const EnglishPreset = require("flexsearch/lang/en");` when using CommonJS (Node.js)
 - The method `index.append()` is now deprecated and will be removed in the near future, because it isn't consistent and leads into unexpected behavior when not used properly.
-You should only use `index.add()` which also supports an Array of contents.
+You should only use `index.add()` to push contents to the index.
+- Using the `async` variants like `.searchAsync` is now deprecated (but still works), asynchronous responses will always return from Worker-Index and from Persistent-Index, everything else will return a non-promised result.
+Having both types of methods looks like the developers can choose between them, but they can't.

+## Not finished yet

+Unfortunately, not everything could be finished and needs to be done in the upcoming version.

+- The `Resolver` does not support Document-Indexes, there is still some work to do.
+- Config serialization for persistent indexes (store configuration, check migrations, import and restore field configurations)
+- Tooling for persistent indexes (list all tables, remove tables)